-- Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices among MSEs, and collaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods. - Collaborate with the AGPO secretariat to promote and enhance sensitization of MSEs on this affirmative action to increase uptake c) Financial and Technical Capacity for MSEs
+- Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices among MSEs, and ollaborate with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods. - Collaborate with the AGPO secretariat to promote and enhance sensitization of MSEs on this affirmative action to increase uptake.

+c) Financial and Technical Capacity for MSEs

-- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting of their products.
-KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovations and patenting, respectively. - Collaborate with financial sector players such as banks, SACCOss and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.
+- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.

-d) Governance and Regulation Framework
+d) Governance and regulation framework

-Collaborate with MSEA and Ethics and Anti-Corruption Commission to root out misallocation and exploitative tendencies within the worksites.
+- Work with MSEA and Ethics and Anti-Corruption Commission to eliminate misallocation and exploitative tendencies within the worksites. - Work alongside the National Government to enhance security in/around worksites to reduce on crime and create a peaceful business environment.